Ameobea/homepage/notes/content/posts/fixing-google-chrome-using-wrong-gpu-on-linux.md

 Note that I tried setting "Preferred Ozone platform" to X11 in `chrome://flags` but it had no effect.
 The fix only worked when using the argument when launching Chrome.

-Anyway, this exact of flags and configs makes Chrome work well for me on my system.
+Anyway, this exact set of flags and configs makes Chrome work well for me on my system.
 I dread the day when one something gets changed to break this delicate balance.